Alek Thomas Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.97 team ERA ranks 10th among all MLB pitching staffs.
+- The Giants have the 10th-ranked team ERA among all MLB pitching staffs (3.94).

-- Giants pitchers combine to allow the third-fewest home runs in baseball (111 total, one per game).
+- The Giants allow the third-fewest home runs in baseball (111 total, one per game).

-- The right-hander last appeared on Wednesday against the Oakland Athletics, when he tossed six scoreless innings while giving up three hits.
+- The righty's last appearance came on Wednesday against the Oakland Athletics, when he threw six scoreless innings while allowing three hits.

+- In 19 games this season, the 35-year-old has amassed an ERA of 2.97, with 8.5 strikeouts per nine innings.
+Opponents are hitting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.